isomerpages/ogp-isomerguide/_editing-your-page/Images/Adjusting images.md

 ## HTML

-<p>Hence, if you require to have adjustments done after you have uploaded the image, you will need to use html code instead.
+<p>Hence, if you require to adjust your the image size, you will need to use html code instead.
 Instead of a separate CSS file, Isomer uses inline CSS for adjustments of the images.
 (Not important if you don't understand)</p>

 <p>This is how a typical image code will look like.</p>